Jotasiete7/TortaApp-V2/docs/technical/DESIGN_DECISIONS.md

 4. **Lazy loading** for heavy components (if needed)

 ### Never Do:
-1. ❌ Remove existing `useMemo` without profiling
+1. âŒ Remove existing `useMemo` without profiling
-2. ❌ Load all 100k records at once
+2. âŒ Load all 100k records at once
-3. ❌ Inline complex calculations in JSX
+3. âŒ Inline complex calculations in JSX
-4. ❌ Create new objects/arrays in render
+4. âŒ Create new objects/arrays in render

 ---

-## 🔐 Security Rules
+## ðŸ” Security Rules

 ### Environment Variables
 - **NEVER** hardcode API keys